Bobgy/webpack-concat-esmodule-bug-reproduction/README.md

 # Webpack Bug Reproduction

+## Update

+Reported and already fixed in https://github.com/webpack/webpack/issues/8666, but hasn't been released.

 ## Problem

 Some libraries depend on an exported module to have __esModule === true for understanding the export is an es module.
 However, module concatenation doesn't work with this behavior that it doesn't have the __esModule property.
 The issue is reproduced in this repo.